Visit the Jersey Shore's ShoreTown Ballpark

 Dimensions: left field, 325 feet; center field, 400 feet; right field, 325 feet

-With 106,000 residents, Lakewood is the most populous township in Ocean County, one of the Garden State’s fastest-growing counties.
-Lakewood has led that charge, with an increase of nearly 100,000 residents since the 2000 Census.
-More than half of the population is made up of Orthodox Jews, and Lakewood is home to the largest yeshiva outside of Israel.
+With 135,000 residents, Lakewood is the most populous township in Ocean County, one of the Garden State's fastest-growing counties.
+Lakewood has led that charge, more than doubling its population since the 2000 Census.
+A majority of the population is made up of Orthodox Jews, and Lakewood is home to the largest yeshiva outside of Israel.

 For a true taste of New Jersey, grab a pork roll, egg and cheese sandwich from either of the main concession stands on the first- or third-base concourse.
 Get it before the end of the third inning and enjoy it while watching the Pork Roll, Egg and Cheese Race, where mascots representing each ingredient sprint around the outfield.
 Wash it down with a local beer from 732 Brew on the main concourse or a 26-oz. souvenir Beer Bat ($22 for domestic beer, $24 for premium).